sebble/1password-sysext-steam-deck/docs/index.md

 ## systemd system extension (`systemd-sysext`) for Steam Deck

 > **Notice:** This is a work in progress.
 See [open issues](https://github.com/sebble/1password-sysext-steam-deck/issues).
-Specifically https://github.com/sebble/1password-sysext-steam-deck/issues/10 (CLI no longer working after a system restart)
+Specifically https://github.com/sebble/1password-sysext-steam-deck/issues/10 (CLI no longer working after a system restart) and https://github.com/sebble/1password-sysext-steam-deck/issues/11 (Fifefox integration not great any more)

 This repository contains instructions to build a system extension for use on a Steam Deck.
 A systemd system extension allows you to install software without modifying the read-only file system on `/usr`.

+Last tested with:

+- SteamOS Holo 3.4.4 (20221228.1)
+- 1Password for Linux 8.10.3 (81003012)
+- Mozilla Firefox Flatpak 110.0.1
+- 1Password CLI 2.15.0 (build #2150001) – released 2023-03-14

 **Features**

 -   Desktop GUI application appears ~~but without an icon~~
 -   System tray with _Quick Access_ popup
--   1Password links from Firefox open in desktop GUI, including registering accounts
+-   ~~1Password links from Firefox open in desktop GUI, including registering accounts~~ https://github.com/sebble/1password-sysext-steam-deck/issues/11
 -   **SSH Agent can be used from Terminal, including commit signing**
 -   **System authentication prompt**
 -   **1Password CLI worked, once..** https://github.com/sebble/1password-sysext-steam-deck/issues/10